sayanbanerjee32/TASI_ERAv2_S22/README.md

 ##### Observation

 - Convergence of losses seems very difficult
-- The output image is always decided by the input label instad of input image
+- The output image is always decided by the input label instead of input image
-- While expectation was to see a mix of input image and input label as output image, the outcome does not align to that.
+- While the expectation was to see a mix of input image and input label as output image, the outcome does not align to that.
 - As the quality of these images are not as good as experiment 1, no further updates are done on this.

 #### Experiment 3: [notebook](https://github.com/sayanbanerjee32/TASI_ERAv2_S22/blob/main/VAE_for_MNSIT_image_and_label_v3.ipynb)
 Important features for this experiments are -
 1. labels are converted to **one-hot encoding**
-2. then each element in the encoding dim (i.e. number of labels) is expanded to image dimension so that ecoding dimension becomes - batch_size x num_labels x img_size x img_size
+2. then each element in the encoding dim (i.e. number of labels) is expanded to image dimension so that encoding dimension becomes - batch_size x num_labels x img_size x img_size
 3. that gets concatenated with image channel dimension and becomes - batch_size x (num_labels + channel_dim) x img_size x img_size.
 For MNIST channel_dim is 1
 4. Then 1x1 convolution is used to bring the channel dimension back to 3 as the ResNet encoder block accepts 3 channels.
 5. For decoder input, labels are converted to **embeddings** using embedding layer and the the output of **label embedding** is concatenated directly to latent dimension.